 This page will keep you informed of byway road conditions related to weather, construction projects or other human-caused activities.
 For additional weather related road conditions, please go to www.tripcheck.com or www.fs.usda.gov/wallowa-whitman for the most up-to-date information.
 The communities and businesses along the Hells Canyon Scenic Byway want travelers to know they are open for business and happy to serve you all year (even when winter snow closes the mountain pass).

-The Forest Service Road 39 is open and passable by passenger vehicles, although it won’t be officially open and maintained by the Wallowa Whitman National Forest until June 15, 2019.
+The Forest Service Road 39 is open and passable by passenger vehicles, and is maintained by the Wallowa Whitman National Forest until snow forces its closure for the winter.
 Please use caution and watch for rocks and debris in the road.
-Also be on the lookout fr wildlife and livestock in or along the road.
+Also be on the lookout for wildlife and livestock in or along the road.
 This is the section of mountain road that connects Halfway, the Snake River and Pine Valley with Joseph, Enterprise, Wallowa Lake and the Wallowa Valley.
 Although the FS 39 road closes through winter every year, all communities along the byway are open year-round for business and can be accessed by Oregon State Route 82 to Joseph, via La Grande, and Oregon State Route 86 to Halfway, via Baker City.
 Enjoy dramatic landscapes, beautiful scenery and byway hospitality any time of year!

 Summer and fall are busy times for repairing and upgrading the roads and highways along the byway.
 Several projects will be underway, including the following: